John Elk/The Image Bank/Getty images

 Cost of solar panels in Oklahoma

-According to the Tracking the Sun report by the Lawrence Berkeley Laboratory, the national average residential solar cost is $3.67 per watt, around $31,558 for an average 8 kilowatt (kW) system.
-Typically, the cost includes solar panels and associated components, installation, permitting, inspection, and interconnection.
+According to the Lawrence Berkeley National Laboratory, the U.S. average residential solar cost is $3.67 per watt, or around $31,558 for an 8.6 kilowatt-(kW) system.

-In Oklahoma, the average cost per watt for a typical 9 kW solar system is $3.99, for an average initial cost of $35,865.
-While the price tag of going solar is high for many homeowners in Oklahoma, solar tax credits and other incentives can help lower the costs.
+In Oklahoma, the typical resident would need a 9-kW system to provide sufficient energy for their home.
+According to data from Find Energy, the average price per watt for a 9-kW solar system is $3.13, for a total cost of $28,170.
+While the price tag of going solar is high for many homeowners in Oklahoma, solar tax credits and other incentives can help lower the costs, as we’ll explore on this page.

 Solar incentives and rebates in Oklahoma

-Solar panels in Oklahoma can be expensive.
+Solar panels in Oklahoma are a significant financial investment and require ample consideration.
 The good news is that financial incentives can reduce the cost burden.
-You can only use incentives if you purchase or finance your solar panels, not if you lease them.
+Keep in mind, however, you can only use incentives if you purchase or finance your solar panels, not if you lease them or enter a power purchase agreement.

 Solar panel setup

 The home solar panel system components contribute to the total price.
-Here are a few components that are key in how solar panels work:
+Here are a few key components you should know about to understand how solar panels work and find the best solar system for your needs:

-- Solar panels: Solar panels are made up of solar cells that capture the sunlight that provides energy to your home.
+- Solar panels: Solar panels have solar cells, which capture sunlight to be converted into electricity to power your home.
 Multiple solar cells make up a solar panel, and solar panels make up a solar system.
 You can choose between monocrystalline, polycrystalline, or thin-film panels.
-Each will have different efficiency levels and optimal functioning ranges, which affect costs.
-The best solar panels in 2023 will likely cost more upfront but will lead to higher long-term savings.
+Each type has different efficiency levels and optimal functioning ranges, which affect costs.
+The best solar panels in June 2023 will likely cost more up front but lead to higher long-term savings.

-- Inverter: Your solar panel inverter takes the electricity from your solar panels and converts it from direct current (DC) power into alternating current (AC) power, which can power your home.
+- Solar inverter: Your solar panel inverter takes the electricity from your panels and converts it from direct current (DC) power into alternating current (AC) power to supply electricity for your home.

 Are you interested in solar?

-If you’re ready to find out how much you can save with a solar installation, Choose Energy can help you get connected to a solar installer.
-Fill out this form to get started.
+If you’re ready to find out how much you can save with a solar installation, Choose Energy can help you get connected to a solar installer near you.
+Call the number on your screen to get started.

 Solar energy in Oklahoma may help lower your electric bills

-One of the most important benefits of installing solar panels is the energy independence gained.
-Energy independence means that you’re no longer dependent on electric utilities.
-This can protect your family from daily and seasonal energy price fluctuations.
-For example, customers with energy independence maintain their electricity without paying exorbitant bills during Oklahoma ice storms or tornadoes.
+One of the most important benefits of installing solar panels is the energy independence you gain.
+When you produce your own electricity, you’re no longer solely reliant on electric utilities.
+More energy independence can protect your family from daily and seasonal energy price fluctuations.

-Energy demands tend to be higher during extreme temperatures in both summer and winter.
-As a result, electricity tends to be more expensive during those seasons.
+Energy demand tends to be higher during extreme temperatures in both summer and winter.
+As a result, electricity is usually more expensive during those seasons.
 Solar panels can shield you from seasonal price swings, offering more stable prices and predictable monthly bills.

-Most solar system owners remain connected to the power grid after installing solar panels, but you could generate all your energy requirements and even sell additional energy.
-In Oklahoma, net metering law means you can sell any extra energy back to the grid, leading to additional income.
+Most solar system owners remain connected to the power grid after installing solar panels, but you can still cover your usage and sell excess energy back to your utility with increased energy independence.

-Over 12,440 Oklahoma homes are powered by solar.
-Over $229 million has been invested in solar power in Oklahoma, but currently, only 0.19% of the state’s power comes from solar.
+Over 14,500 Oklahoma homes are powered by solar.
+Oklahoma has invested more than $265 million in solar power, but currently, only 0.49% of the state’s power comes from solar.
+There is still plenty of opportunity to add solar and make an environmental impact in the Sooner State.

 How to buy solar panels in Oklahoma